 Columbia's FIRST Robotics Team

-The team comes from two local high schools: Columbia Secondary School and Morris High School.
-They meet about twice a week after school on campus and more frequently leading up to the competition each spring.
+In 2023 Columbia Secondary School hosted its own team called Harlem Rails for the first time.
+Over 30 students participated in all aspects of designing the robot, launching a website, and building a competitive robot.
+They met multiple times a week at CSS as well as in the MechE lab of Mudd.
 Undergraduates work with students to design and build a robot then to compete in local, regional, and national tournaments.
-Volunteer mentors from industry also lend their time and talents to guide each team.
-Columbia Engineering hosts the 2 Train Robotics team for the high school robotics competition., The international organization’s acronym FIRST is For Inspiration and Recognition of Science and Technology.
+Volunteer mentors from industry also lend their time and talents to guide each team along with longtime MechE Lab Manager and FIRST mentor Bob Stark.
+The international organization’s acronym FIRST is For Inspiration and Recognition of Science and Technology.

 Get Involved